wp-plugins/wp-music/readme.txt

 Our music creates a subtle, ubiquitous ambiance that adds a deep emotional dimension to a site\'s content and directly impacts user behavior and increases staying time, loyalty and revenue.
 We even take it one step further; while playing music, we track users behavior and engagement level on your website.
 We use behavioral, machine learning algorithm that continually updates the music in order to increse users\' engagement.
 We use our own huge catalog to choose fresh, relevant playlists on an ongoing basis.
 Key features:
 ♪ Daily fresh music from our own huge catalog.
 No more repetitive or overused music.
-♪ You set the mood, we\'ll set the background music for you.
+♪ You set the mood, we'll set the background music for you.
 We learn what playlists perform best for you.
 ♪ Allows full customization of the player.
 ♪ Fully integrated with WordPress platform.
-Doesn\'t delay website\'s page load time.
+Doesn't delay website's page load time.
 ♪ Easy to install.
 In less than 30 seconds you are up and running.
 ♪ Speedy response for any support request.

 == Installation ==

-1. Upload the plugin to the \`/wp-content/plugins/\` directory
+1. Upload the plugin to the `/wp-content/plugins/` directory
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Follow the instructions on the plugin settings page</p>
 == Frequently Asked Questions ==